open-wc/open-wc/packages/scoped-elements/README.md

 This page focuses on in depth explanations as it should help [foster a discussion on scoping](https://github.com/open-wc/open-wc/issues/1262).
 :::

 Complex Web Component applications are often developed by several teams across organizations.
-In that scenario it is common that shared component libraries are used by teams to create an homogeneous look and feel or just to avoid creating the same components multiple times, but as those libraries evolve problems between different versions of the same library may appear, as teams may not be able to evolve and update their code at the same velocity.
-This causes bottlenecks in software delivery that should be managed by the teams and complex build systems, to try and alleviate the problem.
+In that scenario it is common that shared component libraries are used by teams to create a homogeneous look and feel or just to avoid creating the same components multiple times, but as those libraries evolve problems between different versions of the same library may appear, as teams may not be able to evolve and update their code at the same velocity.
+This causes bottlenecks in software delivery that should be managed by the teams and complex build systems, to try to alleviate the problem.

-[Scoped Custom Element Registries](https://github.com/w3c/webcomponents/issues/716) is a proposal that will solve this problem, but until it is ready or a polyfill becomes available, we have to _scope_ custom element tag names if we want to use different versions of those custom elements in our code.
+[Scoped Custom Element Registries](https://github.com/w3c/webcomponents/issues/716) is a proposal that will solve this problem, but until it is ready, or a polyfill becomes available, we have to _scope_ custom element tag names if we want to use different versions of those custom elements in our code.
 This package allows you to forget about how custom elements are defined, registered and scopes their tag names if it is necessary, and avoids the name collision problem.

 ## Installation